nasa/cumulus/docs/architecture.md

 Other modules are provided as artifacts on the [release](https://github.com/nasa/cumulus/releases) page for use in users configuring their own deployment and contain extracted subcomponents of the [cumulus](#cumulus) module.
 For more on these components see the [components documentation](deployment/components).

-For more on the specific structure, examples of use and how to deploy and more, please see the [deployment](deployment/deployment-readme) docs as well as the [cumulus-template-deploy](https://github.com/nasa/cumulus-template-deploy) repo.
+For more on the specific structure, examples of use and how to deploy and more, please see the [deployment](deployment/deployment-readme) docs as well as the [cumulus-template-deploy](https://github.com/nasa/cumulus-template-deploy) repo
+.